+message_id: 0x4

-message id: 0x4 protocol_id: 0x16
+protocol_id: 0x16

+This command is optic onal.

+Parameters

+Name Description

+One of, but not limited to, the following:

-Parameters Name Description SUCCESS: if reset was successful. int32 status GENERIC_ERROR: if the operation failed, for example if there were other users of the reset domain, or if the domain could not be brought to a state of quiescence preparatory to the reset.
+SUCCESS: if reset was successful.

+int32 status GENERIC_ERROR: if the operation failed, for example if there were other users of the reset domain, or if the domain could not be brought to a state of quiescence preparatory to the reset.

 Other vendor-specific errors can also be generated depending on the implementation.

-See section 4.1.4 for status code definitions. uint32 domain_id Identifier for the reset domain.
+See section 4.1.4 for more status code definitions.

+uint32 domain_id Identifier for the reset domain.

-4.8.4.1 RESET_ISSUED
+4.8.4.1 RESET\ISSUED

-The platform sends this notification to an agent that has registered to receive notifications when the reset domain identified by domain_id has been reset.
+The platform sends this notification to an agent that has registered to receive notifications when the reset domain identified by domain\id has been reset.
 The notification might not be received if the agent is affected as a result of the reset.

-Parameters Name Description uint32 domain_id Identifier of the reset domain. uint32 reset_state The reset state issued on the domain.
-The format of this parameter is specified in Table 17.
+message_id: 0x0 protocol_id: 0x16 This command is option nal.
+Parameters Name Description uint32 agent_id Identifier of the agent that caused the reset of the domain. uint32 domain_id Identifier of the reset domain. uint32 reset_state The reset state issued on the domain.
+The format of this parameter is specified in Table 18.